-This course ensures continuity for students progressing from GCSE Drama to AS and A-Level Drama and Theatre.
+This course ensures continuity for students progressing from GCSE Drama to BTEC Level 3 Performing Arts offered at Ulidia.

 Transferable Skills:

 Students can learn to collaborate with others, think analytically and evaluate effectively.
 They gain the confidence to pursue their own ideas, reflect and refine their efforts.
 Whatever the future holds, students of GCSE Drama emerge with a toolkit of transferable skills, applicable in both further studies and the workplace